 Some of us will be limited by how much time we can train.
-The reality is that if we only have 6-hrs each week to train, our endurance performance will probably plateau before we get to a world-class level of competition.
+The reality is that if we only have 6-hrs each week to train, our endurance performance will probably plateau well before we get to our “genetic potential”.
 But we can certainly maintain a relatively high performance level, as well as progressively enhance our metabolic fitness over the long-term with that amount of structured training.

 Others of us will be limited more by how much training stress we can absorb and adapt to, without accumulating/compounding fatigue over the med/long-term.
 This might be true whether we have 6-hrs or 26-hrs each week to train.
 A novice to structured training probably won’t be able to tolerate too many back-to-back 26-hr training weeks right away, regardless of time availability for training and recovery.
 Just like anything else, we should expect to gradually progress how much training volume, stress, or load we dose ourselves with in order to progressively adapt.